noahehall/theBookOfNoah/gcp/readme.md

       - use apigee to standup microservices that replace the legacy applications services one by one

 ## Storage
+  - choosing a storage option
+    - based on application type
+    - based on workload
   - object storage: storage of BYTES that are addressed with a unique key, e.g. URLs -
   - file storage: hierarchy of folders